Confusion Over Rules Has Led NYC Brokers To Give Illegal CRE Tours

 Initially, the governor's office said on April 1 that showings were deemed an essential activity, but it clarified 24 hours later that showings should be done virtually unless legally necessary.
-The state said April 9 that real estate is considered an essential business, following days of confusion about what kinds of activities can and cannot take place.
+The state said on April 9 that real estate is considered an essential business, following days of confusion about what kinds of activities can and cannot take place.

-At the time, the New York State Association of Realtors said that members should not view that as “loophole,” and REBNY President James Whelan said in a statement to The Real Deal that the “agent community should stay home” and “not engage” in in-person real estate activities.
+At the time, the New York State Association of Realtors said that members should not view that as a “loophole,” and REBNY President James Whelan said in a statement to The Real Deal that the “agent community should stay home” and “not engage” in in-person real estate activities.

 REBNY has advised against asking a building employee — like a superintendent or doorman — to open up for a prospective tenant.

 “A licensee cannot ask someone to do something that they themselves cannot do,” REBNY’s guidelines say.
 In addition to a fine and license suspension, violating the governor’s executive order is punishable by a summons, and those in breach could be removed by police.